ccxt/ccxt/doc/Manual.rst

 The CCXT library has a built-in experimental rate-limiter that will do the necessary throttling in background transparently to the user. **WARNING: users are responsible for at least some type of rate-limiting: either by implementing a custom algorithm or by doing it with the built-in rate-limiter.**.

-Turn on the built-in rate-limiter with ``.enableRateLimit`` property, like so:
+Turn on/off the built-in rate-limiter with ``.enableRateLimit`` property, like so:

 .. code-block:: JavaScript